 Höchst became world-famous as the location of the industrial site of the former Hoechst AG company.
-Much less known is that this district has a picturesque historical Old Town with timber-framed buildings.
-Ideally placed on the bank of the Main, Höchst is a noteworthy stop, with medieval streets to walk through and historical sites to look at.
-Starting from 1972, the Old Town - Frankfurt'sFrankfurt's oldest district has been an officially preserved site of historical interest.
-It boasts emblematic buildings such as the Bolongaro Palace (Bolongaro-Palast), the City Fortifications, the Main Gate, the Customs Tower, and the Old Town Hall.
+Not so many people know that this district has a picturesque historic old town with timber-framed buildings.
+Ideally placed on the bank of the Main River, Höchst is a noteworthy stop, with medieval streets to walk through and historical sites to look at.
+Starting from 1972, Frankfurt's oldest district has been an officially preserved site of historical interest.
+It boasts iconic buildings such as the Bolongaro Palace, the city fortifications, the Customs Tower, and the Old Town Hall.

-Until a few years ago, Kalbach, with its homey town center, was one of those cozy, suburban villages.
-Then the first new residential development areas and, more importantly, commercial areas were planned.
-Kalbach received its own highway access.
-In 2004 the Freshness Center, the central Frankfurt wholesale market, opened its gates.
-Nonetheless, the neighborhood is like no other part of Frankfurt.
-It still maintains its small-town feel and down-to-earth local residents.
+Until a few years ago, Kalbach, with its cozy town center, was one of those peaceful suburban villages.
+Everything changed when the new residential development areas and, more importantly, commercial areas were planned.
+By 2004, here was built the Frankfurt Fresh Produce Centre — the central wholesale market in the city.
+Nonetheless, this neighborhood is like no other part of Frankfurt, and it still maintains its small-town feel and friendly residents.
 The neighborhood is famous for its large sports and leisure center that meets Olympic requirements.
 The Riedberg has been transformed into the largest new development area in the city.
 By 2017, authorities built 6,000 apartments and houses for over 15,000 people.
 Many of them work at the Frankfurt University, which has already established various campuses here.
 The Max Planck Institute for Biophysics, Frankfurt Innovation Center for Biotechnology, and Merz Pharma are located in the new Science City as well.

 Niederrad is one of the smaller districts of Frankfurt, but it has some spectacular sights to offer.
-The old town center undoubtedly preserved its charm.
-However, the district architecture is more characterized by the Bruchfeldstrasse housing development, designed and built-in 1927 by the Frankfurt city planner and architect Ernst May.
-Due to its special angular facade arrangement, it is also called “zigzag houses.”
+The old town in this area undoubtedly preserved its charm.
+However, the district architecture is more characterized by the Bruchfeldstrasse housing development, designed and built in 1927 by the Frankfurt city planner and architect Ernst May.
+Due to its unique angular facade arrangement, it is also called “zigzag houses.”
 The Blue Towers are another well-known spot — thousands of people work here every day.
-In the summer months, the Niederrad Main bank is a popular vacation spot: on the upstream Main Island, the Frankfurt residents enjoy the sun and relax.
-Another green oasis is very close to the Elli Lucht Park.
+In the summer months, the Niederrad Main bank is a popular vacation spot — on the upstream Main Island, the Frankfurt residents enjoy the sun and relax.
+Another green oasis loved by many is Elli Lucht Park.